nuxt-contrib/nuxt-extend/example/README.md

 - Avoid adding mobile/desktop specific modules, plugins and css
   - Instead use [desktop/nuxt.config](./packages/desktop/nuxt.config.js) and [mobile/nuxt.config](./packages/mobile/nuxt.config.js)

-## Pages
+## Pages / Layouts

+Only [base/pages](./packages/base/pages) and [base/layouts](./packages/base/layouts)  directories are supported.

-Only top-level `pages/` directory is supported.
-It is best to always use a named component and implement per-variant.
+We use named components to implement them per-variant.

 ## Store

-Only top-level `store/` directory is supported.
+Only [base/store](./packages/base/store) directory is supported.

 It is best to write shared logic inside vuex store modules.

-## Layout

-Using named components, it can be implemented with `components/AppLayout.vue` per-variant.

 ## Styles

 It is recommended to use scoped styles.
 But in case that need to use global styles, they can be included in layout component or `nuxt.config` of each variant.

+Also for component libraries, you can include their module in each variant.